Omar Mosaad and Miguel Angel Rodriguez during their titanic tussle last year

 2015 Men’s Hong Kong Open Quarter-Final: Omar Mosaad v Miguel Angel Rodriguez

-Just weeks after a heart-breaking defeat to Gregory Gaultier in the final of the World Championship, Mosaad found himself two games down and staring down the barrel of defeat after an immaculate start to the match from Rodriguez.
+Just weeks after a heart-breaking defeat to Gregory Gaultier in the final of the World Championship, Mosaad found himself two games down and staring down the barrel of defeat after an immaculate start to the match from World No.5 Rodriguez.

-Mosaad had already come through a gruelling five-game thriller against Lucas Serme in the previous round and the ‘Hammer of Thor’ would have to do so once again if he was to stay in the tournament.
+Mosaad had already came through a gruelling five-game thriller against Lucas Serme in the previous round and the ‘Hammer of Thor’ would have to do so once again if he was to stay in the tournament.

 2014 Women’s Hong Kong Open Quarter-Final: Laura Massaro v Rachael Grinham

-2007 World Champion Rachael Grinham has enraptured fans over the past 22 years with her superb shot-making ability and she played out a captivating quarter-final fixture with then-World Champion Massaro.
+2007 World Champion Rachael Grinham has enraptured fans over the past 22 years with her superb shot-making ability and she played out a captivating quarter-final fixture with then World Champion Massaro.

 A pulsating clash went all the way to the wire, with Massaro looking to fend off a strong display from 37-year-old Grinham.